DIY Finishing

 photo source: 4shingbanjos.com

-The product invented by the museum's technicians is based on stable microcrystalline waxes derived from refining crude oil.
-Unlike paraffin wax, which is also made from crude oil, it is much finer, with very small crystals.
+The product invented by the museum technicians is based on stable microcrystalline waxes derived from the refining of crude oil.
+Unlike paraffin wax, which is also made from crude oil, it is much finer, the crystals being very small.
 It is pH neutral and contains polyethylene wax, making it very stable over time.

 renaissance wax